Santos owns up to some allegations

 “My sins here are embellishing my resume.
 I’m sorry,” Santos said Monday.

+“I am saddened not only because he deceived us all, but because these lies were completely unnecessary,” she said in a statement shared with the Chronicle, noting that Santos won the seat by eight points.
+“Sadly, George has done a great deal of damage to his credibility here and we don’t know what the future holds.
+I hope he has finally come clean and has the opportunity to repair his trust with the community.”

+Nassau County Republican Committee Chair Joe Cairo made his distaste for Santos’ lies clear.
+“He has a lot of work to do to regain the trust of the voters and everyone who he represents in Congress,” he said in a statement.
+“I am deeply disappointed in Mr. Santos, and I expected more than just a blanket apology.”

-Santos admitted that he had not have a college degree, despite having previously said that he graduated from Baruch College.
+Santos admitted to the Post that he did not have a college degree, despite having previously said that he graduated from Baruch College.

 “I didn’t graduate from any institution of higher learning.
-I’m embarrassed and sorry for having embellished my resume,” he told the Post.
+I’m embarrassed and sorry for having embellished my resume,” he said.
 “I own up to that … We do stupid things in life.”

 He also said that he did not work for either Goldman Sachs or Citigroup, but said he worked with those firms during his time at Link Bridge.